Monitor and analyze infrastructure state

 Introducing configuration management

-Configuration management leverages the data created and collected by Puppet Enterprise (PE) and provides infrastructure insight.
-The PE console offers the following configuration management tools:
+Configuration management leverages the data created and collected by Puppet Enterprise (PE) and provides insights into your infrastructure in the following ways:

-- Overview — Displays the status of each of your nodes after the most recent Puppet run so you can quickly find issues and diagnose their causes.
+- Overview — Reports the state of your nodes after the most recent Puppet run so you can quickly find issues and diagnose their causes.

-- Node graph — Provides a graphic representation of any node’s configuration so you can quickly spot the resources that are involved in issues.
-Visualizing relationships between resources also helps you organize them, creating more reliable deployments.
+- Node graph — Provides a graphic representation of your node’s configuration so you can quickly spot the resources that are involved in issues.
+Visualizing relationships between resources helps you organize them and create more reliable deployments.

 - Reports — Provides reports on node activity so you can audit your system and perform root cause analysis over time.

-With failed changes: During its last run, Puppet encountered at least one problem that prevented it from making changes, either while evaluating whether the node was in the compliant state or while attempting to put the node into the compliant state.
-The error is usually tied to a particular resource (such as a file) managed by Puppet on the node.
+Failed: During its last run, Puppet encountered at least one problem, either while evaluating whether the node was in the compliant state or while attempting to put the node into the compliant state.
+Either way, the error is usually tied to a particular resource (such as a file) managed by Puppet on the node.
 The node as a whole might still be functioning normally.
 The problem might even be caused by a situation not on the node but on the Puppet master, preventing the Puppet agent that’s running on the node from verifying whether the node is compliant.

-With successful changes: This node’s last Puppet run was successful, and changes were made to bring the node into compliance with its intended state.
+Changed: This node’s last Puppet run was successful, and changes were made to bring the node into compliance.

-Have no reports: Although Puppet Server is aware of this node’s existence, the node has never submitted a Puppet report for one or more of the following reasons: it’s a newly commissioned node; it has never come online; or its copy of Puppet is not configured correctly.
+Unreported: Although Puppet Server is aware of this node’s existence, the node has never submitted a Puppet report for any of the following reasons: it’s a newly commissioned node; it’s never come online; or its copy of Puppet is not configured correctly.

-To report on, share, and analyze the data in another tool, export the node information to a CSV file by clicking Export data.
+To report on, share, and analyze the data in another tool, export the node information to a CSV file using the Export data button:

 Note: Expired or deactivated nodes are displayed in the Overview page for only seven days.
 If you want to extend the amount of time that you can view or search for these nodes, change PuppetDB’s